networkoptix/nx_open/readme.md

 **MacOS** - as `python3.<minor>`.
 In this guide we assume its main command is `python`.

 - **Windows**: a Windows-native (non-Cygwin) version of Python should be installed.
-A Cygwin version of Python may be installed as well, but must appear on `PATH` as a symlink (this makes it not visible to Windows-native programs including `cmake`).
+A Cygwin version of Python may be installed additionally, but must appear on `PATH` as a symlink (this makes it not visible to Windows-native programs including `cmake`).
 - **Linux**:
     - `distutils` and `pip` must be installed explicitly:
         ```